boazbk/tcs/lec_07_other_models.md

 >_"Computing is normally done by writing certain symbols on paper.
 We may suppose that this paper is divided into squares like a child's arithmetic book..
 The behavior of the \[human\] computer at any moment is determined by the symbols which he is observing, and of his 'state of mind' at that moment...
 We may suppose that in a simple operation not more than one symbol is altered."_, \
 >_"We compare a man in the process of computing ... to a machine which is only capable of a finite number of configurations...
 The machine is supplied with a 'tape' (the analogue of paper) ... divided into sections (called 'squares') each capable of bearing a 'symbol' "_, Alan Turing, 1936

->_" What is the difference between a Turing machine and the modern computer?
-It's the same as that between Hillary's ascent of Everest and the establishment of a Hilton hotel on its peak."_, Alan Perlis, 1982.
+>_"What is the difference between a Turing machine and the modern computer?
+It's the same as that between Hillary's ascent of Everest and the establishment of a Hilton hotel on its peak."_ , Alan Perlis, 1982.

 We have defined the notion of computing a  function based on the rather esoteric NAND++ programming language.
 In this lecture we justify this choice by showing that the definition of computable functions will remain the same under a wide variety of computational models.